Bottisham Village College: The 1990s onwards

 The school has seen four different faces walk in and out of the Warden's office since Charles Brereton left in 1976, but still, the school holds onto its key values laid out by Henry Morris.
-More buildings were added during the 1990s, including the maths block, a new community library and a new music block to further school's facilities.
+More buildings were added during the 1990s, including the maths block, a new community library and a new music block to further the school's facilities.
 In 1997, the school changed the uniform from blue blazers and ties to a more casual bottle green polo shirt and sweatshirt.
 In 2004, the school became a Humanities Specialist College, a specialism that increased the amount of funding the school received for the teaching of Humanities thus allowing the school to broaden its teaching of these subjects.
 The school was then recognised with a High Performing School status, and following a successful Ofsted Inspection, was invited to apply for Applied Learning status in 2009.
 This introduced additional vocational GCSE and BTEC courses for students in Key Stage 4.

 In 2009, the school began construction of a new block on the site that would mirror the original semi-circular buildings of the school and therefore complete the initial plans for the school as they were laid out in 1937.
 This new building includes a new suite of English classrooms as well as a new purpose-built SEN (Special Educational Needs) unit.
 Along with new buildings, this has also led to the redevelopment and landscaping of the Warden's lawn as well as the installation of a new sculpture to be designed and constructed by the local sculptor Matt Sanderson.

 The school officially opened the new Morris Wing on Saturday, 3 November 2018.
 Adding to the celebrations was the 80th anniversary of the school's history.
 The building cost £16.7 million and was constructed in a partnership project between Cambridgeshire County Council and Anglian Learning Trust.
-The Morris Wing, named in honour of the founder Henry Morris, contains 12 new classrooms, as well as the Evans auditorium (named after departing CEO Kate Evans), a dance studio, a recording studio and practice rooms to be utilised by students.
+The Morris Wing, named in honour of the founder Henry Morris, contains 12 new classrooms, as well as the Evans auditorium (named after departing CEO Kate Evans), a dance studio, a recording studio and practice rooms to be utilized by students.